QuantEcon/lecture-source-py/source/rst/arellano.rst

 Next let's run a time series simulation of :math:`\{y_t\}`, :math:`\{B_t\}` and :math:`q(B_{t+1}, y_t)`.

-The grey vertical bars correspond to periods when the economy is excluded from financial markets because of a past default
+The grey vertical bars correspond to periods when the economy is excluded from financial markets because of a past default.

 .. figure:: /_static/lecture_specific/arellano/arellano_time_series.png